jeffpar/pcjs.v1/disks/pc/os2/misc/README.md

 	The [OS/2 CP-DOS Boot Disk (v7.68)](/disks/pc/os2/misc/cpdos/86295/) contained a pre-1.0 version of OS/2 built on October 22, 1986.

+ * **OS/2 SIZZLE Boot Disk (v7.68.18)**

+	The [OS/2 SIZZLE Boot Disk (v7.68.18)](/disks/pc/os2/misc/cpdos/87007/) contained a pre-1.0 version of OS/2
+	built on January 7, 1987, which was based on an interim source code fork known as "SIZZLE", the code-name for a collection of changes intended to improve overall OS/2 performance.

+ * **OS/2 SIZZLE Boot Disk (v7.68.18 DEBUG)**

+	The [OS/2 SIZZLE Boot Disk (v7.68.18 DEBUG)](/disks/pc/os2/misc/cpdos/87007/debug/) was largely identical to the previous disk, with the exception of a *DEBUG* kernel (with built-in debugger) and a different assortment of tools.

  * **OS/2 FOOTBALL Boot Disk (v7.68.17)**

 	The [OS/2 FOOTBALL Boot Disk (v7.68.17)](/disks/pc/os2/misc/football/87058/) contained a prototype version of OS/2